 The core of ThingOS is a technology-neutral abstraction layer (TNL) which allows building smart applications (Hub-Apps) for environments equipped with many different wireless and wired sensor/actuator devices from different vendors.
 In a smart home scenario, such applications can for instance use any recent voice-controlled virtual assistant to control any smart bulbs (e.g. Philips Hue, IKEA, Wifi bulbs, DALI lights, KNX lights etc.) using the same technology-neutral code.
 ThingOS does all the magic underneath, allowing a smart application developer to focus on business.

-The ThingOS core software runs on multi-protocol hub-devices, such as our own EDGY-hubs and many other suitable edge devices (e.g. HPE Edge-Line servers, RevPis, etc.).
+The ThingOS core software runs on multi-protocol hub-devices, such as our own Connect Hubs and many other suitable edge devices (e.g. HPE Edge-Line servers, RevPis, etc.).

 ThingOS can bridge wireless communication technologies such as WiFi, BLE, BLE-MESH, ZigBee, Z-Wave, Enocean, building buses such as KNX, DALI, DMX as well as fieldbuses.
 And we are expanding the coverage of new products and communication technologies every day!

 ThingOS is made for the edge.
 It runs without needing to connect to the internet or to cloud-applications at all.
-ThingOS hubs can, however, be connected to our cloud- or extranet-based App-Store.
+ThingOS Connect Hubs can, however, be connected to our cloud- or extranet-based App-Store.
 This allows our customers a quick and simple remote mass deployment of Hub-Apps and updates.

 ThingOS is a software platform which runs on hub devices in the environment.
-Hubs running ThingOS will directly connect to many different devices in the direct surroundings, bridging their differences and allowing them to smartly interconnect their individual capabilities.
-This is implemented in the form of Smart Space Applications (apps for hubs).
+Connect Hubs running ThingOS will directly connect to many different devices in the direct surroundings, bridging their differences and allowing them to smartly interconnect their individual capabilities.
+This is implemented in the form of Smart Space Applications (Apps for hubs).

 ThingOS can run on hardware as such a SoMs, rack hardware such as HPE EdgeLine servers as well as industrial hardware such as RevPis, NetPis and many others.

 Apps for Smart Environments

 Apps for smartphones are great.
 They allow anyone to extend the functionality of their smartphone without having to be an IT expert.

 ThingOS transfers the idea of smartphone apps to physical environments such as rooms, floors or whole buildings and production environments.
 End-users and managers of spaces can now install an app for their environment as easily as they can install an app on their smartphone.